hirosystems/docs/docs/clarinet/troubleshooting.md

 > **_NOTE:_**
 >
-> The below steps are indented to address Windows users only.
+> The below steps are intended to address Windows users only.

 If you cannot run Clarinet after you have installed it using the installer, perform the steps listed below.